Hyraze/gitrepos/README.md

 ## Get Started
 - Run the command `ng serve` to run the dev server.
 Navigate to `http://localhost:4200/`.

-## Contributing
+## 🤝 Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate.
+Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/Hyraze/feedgator/issues).

 ## Show your support
 Give a ⭐️ if this project helped you!